-California’s homeownership rate at the end of 2013 was 54.3%, down slightly from 54.5% in 2012.
+California’s homeownership rate averaged 54.5% in 2014, roughly level with 2013.
 Homeownership was at its highest in 2006, at 60.7%.
-Since then, it has quickly decreased.
-California homeownership will drop to 53% by 2016 and remain at that level for about a decade as interest rates rise.
+Since then, it has been locked in a downward trend.
+California homeownership is expected to remain at a low of around 53% for about a decade.

 Data courtesy of the U.S. Census Bureau